 This Corned Beef Hash is a salty and delicious breakfast dish the whole family will love!
 A simple hash made with brisket, potatoes, onions, butter, thyme, and pepper and a great way to use up leftover Corned Beef!

 Whether you're celebrating St. Patrick's Day or searching for a hearty dinner, and Irish Potato Fondue will make a lasting and yummy impression.
 Try it as a supper time side or sharable appetizer—don't forget the skewers!

 This Celtic Pork Mince Tart recipe can be made year-round and can be served and eaten cold or warm.
 The combination of ground meat, apples or dates, and spices makes this tart well balanced and delicious.

-This is another recipe of Corned Beef made in a slow cooker.
+This is another recipe for Corned Beef made in a slow cooker.
 As a bonus, I invite you to read more about the history of corned beef in America.
 You might be surprised to find out that this type of meat is not traditional in Ireland.
 Excellent article!

-"Making Irish tea brack is almost ritualistic for me, you must brew a strong pot of tea, you must wait for it to go stone cold and then pour it over the fruit, then leave the fruit to drink the tea and plump up nice and fat.
+"Making Irish tea brack is almost ritualistic for me; you must brew a strong pot of tea, you must wait for it to go stone cold and then pour it over the fruit, then leave the fruit to drink the tea and plump up nice and fat.
 That is the secret to a good tea brack. "- I am intrigued and want to make this recipe now.
 What about you?

 Sticky Toffee Pudding Cake is a deliciously moist, date cake drenched in a warm butterscotch-toffee sauce.
-It’s a classic and iconic British dessert popular in all of England, Scotland and Ireland, and it’s easy to see why!
+It’s a classic and iconic British dessert popular in all of England, Scotland, and Ireland, and it’s easy to see why!

 Chocolate Stout Cake with Whiskey Buttercream Frosting.
 An incredibly decadent dessert for St. Patrick’s Day or any day.